640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 This test measures a protein called carcinoembryonic antigen (CEA) in your blood.
-This protein is present on some types of cancer cells.
+This protein is found on some types of cancer cells.

 CEA is called a tumor marker because it gives information about cancer in your body.
-This test may help your doctor find out if your cancer treatment is working or if the cancer is returning after treatment.
+This test may help your health care provider find out if your cancer treatment is working.
+It may also help your provider know if the cancer is coming back after treatment.
 The test can be used with cancers of the colon and rectum, lung, breast, pancreas, ovary, prostate, liver, and thyroid.

-CEA can't tell your doctor what type of cancer you have.
+Your doctor cannot tell what type of cancer you have based on this test.
 Because CEA can be present in conditions that aren't cancer and may not be present for all cancers, this test isn't usually used for cancer screening.

-You may need this test if you have already been diagnosed with cancer and your doctor is planning treatment.
-CEA can help your doctor know more about the extent of your cancer before treatment begins.
+You may need this test if you have already been diagnosed with cancer and your health care provider is planning treatment.
+CEA can help your provider know more about your cancer before treatment begins.

-You may have this test during cancer treatment to help your doctor know how well the treatment is working.
+You may have this test during cancer treatment to help your provider know how well the treatment is working.

 If you have already been treated for cancer, you may need this test to help find out whether your cancer has come back.

 Your doctor may order other tests to find out more about your cancer.
-These may include X-rays, CT scans, and biopsies.
+These may include X-rays, CT scans, PET scans, and biopsies.

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your health care provider.